Les Garland: Radio

 In San Francisco, KFRC took the place as the top rated radio station in Northern California and was named Radio Station of the Year.
 Garland created a KFRC promotional titled "Close Encounters", which announced that the station would go silent in order to communicate with extraterrestrials.

 From KFRC, Garland was hired by label founder Ahmet Ertegun and label chief Doug Morris to manage West Coast operations for Atlantic Records.
 At that time, Atlantic was home to Led Zeppelin, The Rolling Stones, Genesis, ABBA, Aretha Franklin, Foreigner, The Spinners, Crosby, Stills, Nash & Young, and AC/DC.

 MTV

-After Atlantic Records, Garland moved back to the east coast becoming the programming head of MTV.
+After Atlantic Records, Garland moved back to the east coast becoming a founder of MTV Music Television, and VP of programming.
 While at MTV, Garland set celebrity profiles for ad gurus George Lois, Dale Pon, and Fred Siebert's anthemic "I Want My MTV" marketing campaign.
-Along with founder, Robert Pittman, serving as MTV's senior executive vice president, Garland was executive producer of the first six MTV Video Music Awards and oversaw all elements of programming.
+Along as a founder, Garland and Robert Pittman, served as MTV's senior executive vice president, Garland was executive producer of the first six MTV Video Music Awards and oversaw all elements of programming.
 He was on the lead team that globalized the MTV brand with distribution into Europe, Asia and Australia.
 During his time at MTV he was asked to be the DJ voice embedded in the classic hit "We Built This City" by Starship.